UAE frees American hunger striker on bail

-ABU DHABI The United Arab Emirates has freed on bail an American businessman accused of embezzlement who has been in jail in the Gulf Arab state since 2008 and went on hunger strike in May, the U.S. embassy said on Friday.
+ABU DHABI, July 13 The United Arab Emirates has freed on bail an American businessman accused of embezzlement who has been in jail in the Gulf Arab state since 2008 and went on hunger strike in May, the U.S. embassy said on Friday.

 Washington had repeatedly called for Zack Shahin's case to be resolved.
 He had been detained since he was arrested in 2008 while at the helm of Dubai real estate firm Deyaar.
 There have been hearings in his case in Dubai, but no judgment.